kicking impostor syndrome to the curb

 Our thoughts play a huge role in whether we’ll experience success or failure — they are the difference between looking forward to a happy hour and NEEDING one.

 Fixating on the wrong thoughts can cloud your vision of success, forcing you to downplay it instead of proudly shouting accomplishments of all sizes from the rooftop.
-(Ahem… remembering to unmute your mic on Zoom is a huge accomplishment most days.)
+(Ahem… remembering to wear real pants is still a huge accomplishment most days.)

 Let me give it to you straight… no chaser.
 Impostor syndrome is like the date you met up with after a flirty exchange on some app.
 You believed every word they said until you began to dig a little deeper and realized they were the exact opposite of their profile.
 No thanks.